 Comfort.
-I feel like it’s what we’re all craving right about now, after these months of turmoil.
+I feel like it’s what we’ve all craved during this crazy, unprecedented year.
 When you look at this photo, you might just see some odd bread and egg concoction.
 But not me.

 I see my 8-year-old self, sitting at my grandparents little kitchen table in the Bronx, where I spent every Saturday as a child.
 My favorite person in the world, my grandfather, is at the stove, making me his famous “bread with egg in the middle”, just like he made for my mom when she was a girl.
 He is whistling a tune while he cooks, and frying the middle extra toasty, just the way I like it.
 I feel happy and safe.